Learn About Being a Chief Marketing Officer

 - Developing and maintaining business relationships

-- Acting as project manager as well as leader
+- Acting as project manager as well as a leader

 - Networking and leveraging contacts and sales leads